 There are those that are exempt and if issuers of securities follow Section 4(6) of the Securities Act they would be exempt from registration the shares or notes (securities) if they were sold to accredited investors and if the overall offering price was under $5 million.

 Our team structures many various of Reg D private placement offerings documents such as the PPM, private placement memorandum, offering memorandum or prospectus, including those geared for accredited investors.
-Feel free to contact us for a free consultation.

 - How to Write a Prospectus